unicoderns/guidelines/README.md

 ## Issue tracker

-If you want to report an issue or request a feature, please first check if the issue or feature is already reported, solved or requested in our issue tracker [here](`<your_link>`).
+If you want to report an issue or request a feature, please first check if the issue or feature is already reported, solved or requested in our issue tracker `https://github.com/unicoderns/<project_name>/issues`.

 The issue tracker will be the main way to report bugs or request features, but please follow the instuctions below in order to keep the order.